Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial and Natural Reference Points

 \subsection{Natural Languages}

 As a comparison to humanlike communication schemes, we also analyze subsets of the verb conjugations of two natural languages, Spanish and Arabic, as Attr-Val languages.
 We chose these due to the availability of high-quality datasets, the fact that both conjugate for tense and person, and the fact that they represent fairly divergent communication schemes along the concatenativity axis.
-Spanish data comes from the Jehle Spanish Verb Database \cite{jehle-verb-database}, and Arabic data was sourced from \citet{nawaz-etal-2025-automated}.
+Spanish data comes from \remove{the Jehle Spanish Verb Database }\revision{\citet{jehle-verb-database}}, and Arabic data \remove{was sourced }from \citet{nawaz-etal-2025-automated}.
 We select a set of verb attributes comparable to the inflection Attr-Val setting: root, tense, and person.
 We then generate Attr-Val configurations based on combinations of these verb attributes sampled from the data, which serve as cognitively plausible (albeit simplified) representations of actual cognitive objects and events encoded and reconstructed in natural communication.
 For other attributes beyond tense and person, we choose a constant value (e.g., mood is always indicative).
-We generate 50 such inflectional sublanguages for Spanish and Arabic, each of which are mappings between lexeme-slot tuples $(\ell,\sigma)$ and surface forms $w$, as per \citet{wu-etal-2019-morphological}.
+We generate 50 such inflectional sublanguages for Spanish and Arabic, each of which are mappings between lexeme-slot tuples $(\ell,\sigma)$ and surface forms $w$ \cite{wu-etal-2019-morphological}.

-We find that up to 76\% of generated Spanish sublanguages can be meaningfully segmented by either HAS or BPE (i.e., BoSDis$^V_C$ ratio greater than 1), while only up to 8\% of the Arabic sublanguages can be.\footnote{Detailed analysis in Appendix~\ref{apx:segment meaningfulness}.} The latter demonstrates how both tools for symbol segmentation are insufficient for nonconcatenative morphology.
+\remove{We find that }Up to 76\% of generated Spanish sublanguages can be meaningfully segmented by either HAS or BPE (i.e., BoSDis$^V_C$ > 1), while only up to 8\% of the Arabic sublanguages can be\footnote{Detailed analysis in Appendix~\ref{apx:segment meaningfulness}.}\revision{, demonstrating} how both tools for symbol segmentation are insufficient for nonconcatenative morphology.
+Other metrics for these sublanguages are discussed in Section~\ref{sec:experiments}.